Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 Let's see what the main difference between JPEG and PNG are and when we use each.

 Firstly, PNG is a [lossless format](https://en.wikipedia.org/wiki/Lossless_compression), meaning when you compress/uncompress the image it doesn't change.
-This is like ZIP archive that doesn't change the source data after you extracted it.
-On the contrary, the result image is not the same when using JPEG.
-So, if it is important for us to display exactly the same image then PNG will be our choice.
+This is like a ZIP archive that doesn't change the source data after you extracted it.
+On the contrary, the resulting image is not the same when using JPEG.
+So, if it is important to display exactly the same image then PNG will be our choice.
 However, it's rarely a requirement for the Web, rather we want our images to look good.
-JPEG could introduce visual artefacts to the image, and usually the images with fewer details and colors are affected the most.
-Generally, it makes sense to use lossless compressions for the sharp images with few colors.
+JPEG could introduce visual artefacts to the image, and usually, the images with fewer details and colours are affected the most.
+Generally, it makes sense to use lossless compressions for sharp images with few colours.
 The examples could be **logos, banners, illustrations**.
 We'll look at some examples in the next section

 Secondly, PNG supports transparency.
-If you'd like to show background of the page on some parts of the image then you make those parts transparent.
+If you'd like to show a background of the page on some parts of the image then you make those parts transparent.
 The popular use case is **product images** on online shops.

 Keeping the above in mind it shouldn't be a problem to choose the format for the source image.
 Though, when we use modern formats to deliver the image, they support both lossy and lossless encoding, and we can pick which one to use.

 So, here comes the ~~elephant~~ problem:

 {{< emphasise >}}
-When does it better to use lossy or lossless compression when converting PNG to the next generation format?
+When is it better to use lossy or lossless compression when converting PNG to the next generation format?
 {{< /emphasise >}}

 ## Lossy or Lossless?